shieldskcd/ud_js/README.md

 16. Called the function to add multiple numbers to confirm it is working.
 17. Modified the results of the new function to return a value that can be stored rather than simply popping up the alert box.
 18. Modified the currentResult data to call the function we created rather than use hard-coded values.
+19. Downloaded the material for the assignment 2 assignment.
+20. Created three functions per the assignment 2 instructions: one that displays a message "hi there!", one that takes a parameter (i.e. - Dave) and displays a message ("Hi there, Dave"), and one that takes 3 parameters and concatenates them before displaying.
+21. Using the pre-built item ID, I linked the second function to trigger on the click of the third button on the HTML page.
+22. Finally, I added a new event ID to the assignment 2 HTML file for the final box and used the same code from item 21 to trigger the results when someone clicks on the final box.